VNG-Realisatie/authorization-decision-log/information-management.md

 # Information Management

-The technical specification defines the what and how of logging authorization decisions.
 This section addresses the critical governance aspects of how much data is logged, who can access it, and for how long it is retained.
 It provides a framework for managing the data lifecycle within the Authorization Decision Log to ensure it is purposeful, compliant, and secure.

 Each organization is responsible for its own Authorization Decision Log.
-There is no central log although logs of several organisations can be aggregated if desired.
+There is no central log although logs of several organizations can be aggregated if desired.

 ## Defining Information Requirements